mbzuai-metaverse/XMem2/README.md

 | *XMem++ updated GUI* |

 **XMem++** is built on top of [XMem](https://github.com/hkchengrex/XMem) by [Ho Kei Cheng](https://hkchengrex.github.io/), [Alexander Schwing](https://www.alexander-schwing.de/) and improves upon it by adding the following:
-1. [Permanent memory module TODO link]() that greatly improves the model's accuracy with just a few manual annotations provided (see results)
+1. [Permanent memory module](#methodology) that greatly improves the model's accuracy with just a few manual annotations provided (see results)
-2. [Annotation candidate selection algorithm]() that selects $k$ next best frames for the user to provide annotations for.
+2. [Annotation candidate selection algorithm](#frame-annotation-candidate-selector) that selects $k$ next best frames for the user to provide annotations for.
 3. We used **XMem++** to collect and annotate **PUMaVOS** - 23 video dataset with unusual and challenging annotation scenarios at 480p, 30FPS.
 See [Dataset](#pumavos-dataset)

 In addition to the following features: